 2.4 Alternative data dissemination mechanisms

 Beside the traditional dissemination mechanisms of GSO and non-GSO MetSat systems an additional dissemination system is in the process of establishment, called GEONETCast (see Fig. 2-4), which is a major Global Earth Observation System of Systems (GEOSS) initiative to develop a worldwide, operational, end-to-end Earth observation data collection and dissemination system, using existing commercial telecommunications infrastructure.
 The GEONETCast concept is to use the multicast capability of a global network of communications satellites to transmit environmental satellite and in situ data and products from providers to users.
-The global coverage is planned to be provided through the integration of the FENGYUNCast system, the American GEONETCast component and the EUMETCast system.

-For example, the EUMETCast system is EUMETSAT’s Broadcast System for Environmental Data, which is a multi-service dissemination system based on standard Digital Video Broadcast (DVB) technology.
-It uses commercial telecommunication geostationary satellites to multicast files (data and products) to a wide user community located within the geographical coverage zones of the commercial telecommunication satellites, which include Europe, Africa and the American continents.

-Primarily used for the distribution of image data and derived products from Meteosat and Metop satellites, EUMETCast also provides access to data and services provided by several external data providers, e.g. national weather services and MetSat operators.
+To achieve this several regional centres take on the responsibilities for establishing and maintaining a satellite-based regional dissemination system, based upon Digital Video Broadcast (DVB) technology, and provide complementary services to a common user community.
+Current partners include the China Meteorological Administration (CMA), the National Oceanic and Atmospheric Administration (NOAA), the World Meteorological Organization (WMO) and EUMETSAT, as well as many prospective data provider partners.